aelmosalamy/elmosalamy-blog/content/posts/Novacore A Never-ending chain/index.md

 curl http://localhost:1337/ -H "Connection: close, X-Real-Ip"
 ```

-And we notice that we do on the other end, `X-Real-Ip` got dropped:
+And we notice that now on the other end, `X-Real-Ip` got dropped:
 ```http
 Received Headers:
 Host: 127.0.0.1:1337